toddwint/ztp/ZTP Instructions.md

 git clone https://github.com/toddwint/ztp
 ```

-There are two main folders in the GitHub project.
+There are three main folders in the GitHub project.
 Here is a brief description:

 - build
     - Contains the source code and Docker files which is everything you need if you want to build the application offline.
     - You are also free to modify the code and tailor it to your own needs.
     - Most users won't need these files.
 They can be discarded.
+- compose
+    - Contains files to assist in creating and managing the container.
+    - Uses docker compose, a tool which can run multi-container applications.
+    - I recommend renaming this folder to the hostname of your ZTP server (as configured in `config.txt`) such as `ztp01` and moving it to a location on your computer which is easy to access.
 - run
     - Contains files to assist in creating and managing the container.
-    - I recommend renaming this folder to the hostname of your ZTP server (as configured in `config.txt`) such as `ztp01` and moving it to a location on your computer which is easy to access.
+    - Uses docker run, a tool which can only launch a single container application.
+    - I recommend using the compose tool over this run tool.
+However, if you have issues with compose, this is an option.

 NOTE: If you do not require the `ztp/build` folder and files, I recommend reorganizing the folder structure as such:

+- Rename the `ztp/compose` or `ztp/run` folder (e.g. `ztp01`)
+- Remove the unused directory of the two `ztp/run` or `ztp/compose`
 - Remove the directory `ztp/build`
-- Rename the `ztp/run` folder (e.g. `ztp01`)
 - Create a docs folder and copy the `README` and `ZTP Instructions` files to it.

 For example commands, see the section [Download the GitHub files](#download-the-github-files).

 ## Create the Docker container

-All the files from here on will be found in the `run` folder.
+All the files from here on will be found in the `compose` or `run` folder.

 ### Modify container configuration parameters: `config.txt`